kevinfarrugia/code-splitting-demo/readme.md

 ✅ All these will be included in a single chunk, together with the `style.scss` above.

 ✅ On the contrary, if a stylesheet is imported in more than one module, then the bundler will output a single stylsheet referenced by both modules.
-This results in downloading a single CSS file.

 In our example, [**Page2**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/page2/index.jsx) imports a shared stylesheet: